 The situations of extrajudicial, summary or arbitrary executions that the Special Rapporteur is requested to investigate comprise a variety of cases.
 All acts and omissions of state representatives that constitute a violation of the general recognition of the right to life embodied in the Universal Declaration of Human Rights (article 3) and the International Covenant on Civil and Political Rights (article 6 and, also, articles 2, 4, para.
 2, 26 and, in particular with regard to the death penalty, articles 14 and 15), as well as a number of other treaties, resolutions, conventions and declarations adopted by competent United Nations bodies, fall within his mandate.

 The Special Rapporteur's annual reports include thematic sections explaining the interpretation of many aspects of the mandate's legal framework.
-Further information may be found at http://www.extrajudicialexecutions.org/law/.
-(Note: The Extrajudicial Executions is not an official OHCHR website, but it contains information relevant to the conduct of the mandate.)
+Further information can be found under annual reports.

 Treaty provisions on the right to life